Awardee: Feng Xiao, Associate Professor of Asian Languages and Literatures and Coordinator of the Chinese Section

 Following the development, he launched the beta version and began testing it (Spring 2022).
 He expects the official implementation to begin in Fall 2022.

-Xiao’s initial takeaways have been the importance of consulting Andrew Wilson, Director of Research Computing and Digital Scholarship at Pomona, for his technical expertise and also tapping students for ideas, as they are his primary target users.
+Xiao’s initial takeaways have been the importance of consulting the Research and Instructional Technology Group for their technical expertise and also tapping students for ideas, as they are his primary target users.

 While this project has an immediate impact on local Chinese learners at Pomona College, Xiao hopes that in the long term, it will have an even broader reach.
 He envisions the free application being accessible not only to all learners studying various levels of Chinese at the Claremont Colleges but also to anyone with a smartphone who is interested in learning the language.
 Potential university adoption of this digital tool includes Carnegie Mellon and Duke.